OtagoCarpentries/otagocarpentries.github.io/r4ssp.md

 13 Sep | 7 | Modularity and Flow of Control 1 | [R for Data Science - Chapter 19: Functions](https://r4ds.had.co.nz/functions.html), Handout 7 - Making Decisions: Conditionals
 20 Sep | 8 | Modularity and Flow of Control 2 | [R for Data Science - Chapter 21: Iteration](https://r4ds.had.co.nz/iteration.html), Handout 8 - Never Type It Twice: Loops

-During the drop-in sessions assistance for your own code projects can also be saught.
+During the sessions assistance for your own code projects can also be saught.

+### Sign-up

+Please register your interest for attendance by filling in this [**form**](https://docs.google.com/forms/d/e/1FAIpQLSehHKJeWoAST1J_zjFZN3cyg2jomVtknyTjUkX4y7I552adpQ/viewform?usp=sf_link).
+We'll send you reminders each week for the upcoming session.
 ### Other ITS operated R courses

 University of Otago ITS also offer free courses for students and staff for R. Descriptions and registration can be found at [https://corpapp.otago.ac.nz/training/its/course/subject/research-tools/](https://corpapp.otago.ac.nz/training/its/course/subject/research-tools/)